SITIO EN ESPAÑOL

 Invisible Commutes: Visual Representations of Domestic Workers’ Challenging Commutes in Latin America

-Workshop held for members of the Afro-Colombian Union of Domestic Workers (UTRASD) in Medellín, Colombia, on 27 July 2023.
+Workshop held for members of the Afro-Colombian Union of Domestic Workers (UTRASD) in Medellín, Colombia.

 This workshop was run for a group of domestic worker participants in Medellín, Colombia.
 It had a dual objective: (1) to find out what the participants themselves think about popular representations of paid domestic work in recent Latin American films, including of depictions of domestic workers’ commutes to work; and (2) to enable the participants’ own views and experiences to feed into the creation of a short documentary that the workshop facilitators are currently developing, which will focus on the challenging journeys that domestic workers often need to undertake to reach their workplaces in Latin America.
 Once the short documentary is complete, it will be made publicly available online.